 Read the essay: Your Coding Agent Will Always Tell You It's Safe →

-.dmg from Releases and drag Perch into Applications./hooks once in the terminal codex TUI.Any Swift toolchain works — CommandLineTools is enough, no Xcode needed.
+.dmg and drag Perch into Applications./hooks once in the terminal codex TUI.Any Swift toolchain works — CommandLineTools is enough, no Xcode needed.
 No Gatekeeper dance either.

 git clone https://github.com/theMobiusStrip/perch cd perch make run